multivacplatform/tweetoscope/COP21/ajax_sample/README_aggregations.md

 Agregation data from ES
 =======================

-Data was provided through 'weekly' aggregation by Maz on the tweets about climate change
+Data was provided through 'weekly' aggregation by `Multivac Platform` on the tweets about climate change

 Data was filtered later with the list of keywords from the gexf labels thanks to script in tools subdir.